Na na na nana na, nana na na na nana na na…

-Why does the classic song The Night They Drove Old Dixie Down continue to move us 45 years after The Band first recorded it?
+Why does The Night They Drove Old Dixie Down continue to move us over 50 years after The Band first recorded it?

 In the first verse we learn:

 Virgil Caine is my name and I served on the Danville train

 Til Stoneman’s cavalry came and tore up the tracks again